 Naomi Alderman was born in London in 1974 and grew up in an Orthodox Jewish community.
-Her father is Geoffrey Alderman, a well-known Jewish historian and journalist.

 After attaining a BA in Philosophy, Politics and Economics from Lincoln College, Oxford, Alderman spent several years working in New York.
 She later returned to the UK and attained an MA in Creative Writing from the University of East Anglia.